 When you enter the grounds of the Belmond Cipriani, Venice becomes partially inconsequential.
 The glamorous Narnia of luxury, the stunning rooms, exquisite gardens, and perfect pool will stop you from leaving its perimeter.

-And yet Venice is on your doorstep and a quick trip across the water in the stylish Belmond Hotel Cipriani shuttle, (complete with its Top Gun style driver in his Raybans and white Navy inspired suit), is certainly not to be missed.
+And yet Venice is on your doorstep, and a quick trip across the water in the stylish Belmond Hotel Cipriani shuttle (complete with its Top Gun style driver in his Raybans and white Navy-inspired suit) is certainly not to be missed.
 However, the maze of iffy scented canals, tiny passageways, pushy selfie stick vendors, stifling heat, and the crazy kamikaze pigeons in St Marks Square can all be hard to endure for prolonged periods.

 A highlight of the hotel is, of course, the pool.
-It is huge, surrounded by gardens and a bar & restaurant that’s open during the day and again later in the evening.
+It is huge, surrounded by gardens and a bar & restaurant open during the day and again later in the evening.
 The pool area itself is under the command of a lovely lady who will do her best to find you an ideal spot to while away your day poolside.
 Loungers are arranged by deck boys who will set up your sunbed with just the right amount of shade and provide as many Evian spritzers as you can use.
 Other than the size of this saltwater pool, what was noteworthy is the space around it.
-There are plenty of loungers available and you can always find a little bit of peace and quiet if you so wish.
+There are plenty of loungers available, and you can always find a little bit of peace and quiet if you so wish.

 The gardens at the Belmond Hotel Cipriani are also beautiful.
-You can stroll underneath archways of roses and sweet-smelling white flowers, find a place on the lawns to laze, or stroll through the kitchen garden.
-Tennis players can play a game or two on the secluded clay court while parents can shuffle children off to the kids club and enjoy the Spa and Wellness center.
-There’s wildlife too, the garden being home a beautiful rabbit who helps the robot lawnmower keep the grass tended and a chicken and some friendly ducks too.
+You can stroll underneath archways of roses and sweet-smelling white flowers, find a place on the lawns to laze or stroll through the kitchen garden.
+Tennis players can play a game or two on the secluded clay court, while parents can shuffle children off to the kids club and enjoy the Spa and Wellness center.
+There’s wildlife too, the garden being home to a beautiful rabbit who helps the robot lawnmower keep the grass tended and a chicken and some friendly ducks too.
 It was fun at dusk to sit and watch them all go about their business.

-The room to choose is the Junior Suite Pool room, (around 2,500€ per night in season), which backs straight onto your reserved loungers at the pool, meaning that you can go for a dip without the indecency of having to trawl along corridors and down lifts in dressing gowns.
+The room to choose is the Junior Suite Pool room (around €2,500 EUR per night in season), which backs straight onto your reserved loungers at the pool, meaning that you can go for a dip without the indecency of having to trawl along corridors and down lifts in dressing gowns.
 All rooms are the epitome of classic elegance adorned with handcrafted Murano Glass features, including handsome blue chandeliers that look like octopuses on the ceiling.
-The marble floors are softened with Turkish silk rugs and the bathrooms are large, with huge walk-in showers and double basins sporting lovely smelling designer Hermes amenities.
+The marble floors are softened with Turkish silk rugs, and the bathrooms are large, with huge walk-in showers and double basins sporting lovely smelling designer Hermes amenities.

 The only problem with staying here is that you inevitably have to deal with the sadness of leaving this paradise, with its wonderful characters, fantastic views, and a relaxing pool.
-You will miss the toll of the church bells, the splish splosh of the lagoon water and the swimmers powering up and down the pool.
-You’ll miss wandering under rose laden archways and watching the lizards scoot into the undergrowth.
+You will miss the toll of the church bells, the splish splosh of the lagoon water, and the swimmers powering up and down the pool.
+You’ll miss wandering under rose-laden archways and watching the lizards scoot into the undergrowth.
 You’ll even miss the joy of waking up and knowing all you have to do that day is amble over to the pool to take a cooling dip and enjoy endless refreshments.

-Disclosure: Posts may be sponsored by the proprietor or brand being appraised.
+Note: Benefits & upgrades subject to availability.
+Benefits offered correct at the time of writing.
+Terms & conditions apply.
+Enquire for more information.
+Posts may be sponsored by the proprietor or brand being appraised.
 All opinions remain our own & are in no way influenced.